Bumblecito/pegascape-docker/README.md

 ## Running PegaScape and Al-Azif PS4/PS5 self-hosting exploits with macvlan driver network

-You can run these images together in the same proyect on the same macvlan driver network with this compose.yml.
-Change the ip's to those of your router.
+You can run these images together into the same proyect with the same macvlan driver network with this `compose.yml`.
+Change the IPs to those of your router.
 E.g. `192.168.1.254` to `192.168.0.1`.

 ```yml
 ---